Dhenenjay/cogniforge/README.md

 1. Open the web interface
 2. Enter a natural language task description:
-   - "Pick up the blue cube and place it on the red platform"
+   - "Pick up the blue gear and mount it on the assembly fixture"
-   - "Move the yellow block to the corner"
+   - "Sort these metal parts by size and place them in the correct bins"
+   - "Inspect this component for defects and move it to quality control"
-   - "Stack the cubes in ascending order"
+   - "Assemble the engine parts in the correct sequence"
 3. Configure options:
    - **Use Vision**: Enable real-time visual corrections
    - **GPT Rewards**: Use GPT for reward function generation